minetest-mods/simplecrafting_lib/api.md

 		enable_pipeworks = true,
 		protect_inventory = true,
 		crafting_time_multiplier = function(pos, recipe),
+		active_node = "mod:node",
+		lock_in_mode = "count" | "endless",
+		append_to_formspec = "string",
 	}

-If `hopper_node_name` is defined and the `[hopper]` mod is installed, a furnace-like set of hopper inputs and outputs will be registered for the node that's named.
+* If `hopper_node_name` is defined and the `[hopper]` mod is installed, a furnace-like set of hopper inputs and outputs will be registered for the node that's named.

-If `enable_pipeworks` is **true** then the multifurnace will behave like a furnace does with the `[pipeworks]` mod. **Note:** if you enable pipeworks, remember to also set `groups = {tubedevice = 1, tubedevice_receiver = 1}` on your multifurnace's node.
+* If `enable_pipeworks` is **true** then the multifurnace will behave like a furnace does with the `[pipeworks]` mod. **Note:** if you enable pipeworks, remember to also set `groups = {tubedevice = 1, tubedevice_receiver = 1}` on your multifurnace's node.

-`protect_inventory` causes the inventories to respect player protection.
+* `protect_inventory` causes the inventories to respect player protection.

-`active_node` is the name of a node that the autocrafter will swap into its position when it's actively crafting.
+* `active_node` is the name of a node that the autocrafter will swap into its position when it's actively crafting.
 When it stops crafting it'll swap back to the node that it was initially placed as. **Note:** it is important to add the same autocraft functions to both the "inactive" and "active" nodes.

-`lock_in_mode` can be used to permanently lock the autocrafter in either **"count"** mode or **"endless"** mode.
+* `lock_in_mode` can be used to permanently lock the autocrafter in either **"count"** mode or **"endless"** mode.
 If this is not specified the user will have a button that allows them to change between the two nodes.
+* `append to formspec` is a string that gets appended to the inventory formspec, and can be used to set colors and background images or add other decorative elements.

 The returned table of functions contains:

 		allow_metadata_inventory_move